ostdotcom/ost-sdk-js/README.md

 At the core of OST is the concept of OST-powered Brand Tokens (BTs).
-BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by OST tokens staked on Ethereum mainnet.
+BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by value token (such as OST, USDC) staked on Ethereum mainnet.
 Within a business’s token economy, BTs can only be transferred to whitelisted user addresses.
 This ensures that they stay within the token economy.